Lumpings of Algebraic Markov Chains arise from Subquotients: Part II: Lumpings from Subquotients of Combinatorial Hopf Algebras

 The basis of concern here is the fundamental basis $\{\mathbf{F}_{\sigma}\}$, as $\sigma$ ranges over all permutations (of any length).
 As in the previous sections, we often write $\mathbf{F}_{\sigma}$ simply as $\sigma$.
 The degree of $\sigma$ is its length when considered as a word.
-The unique permutation of degree 1 is $\bullet=(1)$.

 We explain the Hopf structure on $\fqsym$ by example.
 The product $\sigma_{1}\sigma_{2}$ is $\sigma_{1}\shuffle\sigma_{2}[\deg\sigma_{1}]$ , the sum of all ``interleavings'' or ``shuffles'' of $\sigma_{1}$ with the shift of $\sigma_{2}$ by $\deg(\sigma_{1})$: